-Lantau Island Hiking Tour
+Lantau Buddha Hiking Tour

 Full day| 9-12 km depending on route| HKD800 per person, includes transport

-Lantau Island Hiking Tour
+Lantau Buddha Hiking Tour

 Lantau South Country Park, New Territories, Hong Kong

 Lantau Island is the largest of the 236 Islands within the Hong Kong Territory and was a sleepy getaway till the airport and the adjunct town of Tung Chung were built here in the 90’s.
-The southern side of the Island however is still a hiker’s paradise and restricted to private cars.
+The southern side of the Island however is still a hiker’s paradise and restricted for private cars.
 Our hike takes us from sea level, behind the high-rise residential blocks of Tung Chung into a lush valley dotted with small Buddhist communities, so called hermitages.

 Buddhist monks and nuns have been retreating into these hills and valleys for more than 130 years.
 The path leads up to the Ngong Ping plateau at 360 meters above sea level where the Po Lin monastery has evolved into a tourist attraction.